UCO-OpResearch/lysis/doc/usage/fortran_microscale.rst

 First-time setup
 +++++++++++++++++

 #.
-Open a web browser, go to buddy.uco.edu, and log in.
+Open a web browser, go to https://buddy.uco.edu, and log in.

 #.
 Click on "Files" and then "Home Directory"